 It’s heartbreaking, but when you consider a lineup of all dog breed lifespans, Berners come in at #3 – on the SHORT end.
 In fact, the only breeds with shorter anticipated lives are the Great Dane (#1) and the Dogue de Bordeaux (#2).
 The average Bernese Mountain Dog lifespan is around 7-8 years.
 In comparison, most giant breeds live 8-12 years.
 The increased size puts them significantly behind small breeds, who get an average of 10-15 years (Chihuahuas are outliers).
 It’s a dramatic difference.

 So what’s going on?
 They’re athletic dogs.
 They have sweet personalities that make them amenable to training and life with families.
 Sure, they’re big, but other massive dogs don’t pass away early.
-What’s bucking the system?
+So what’s bucking the system?
 Well, remember when the genetic pool in Switzerland dwindled so dramatically?
 Yeah, those consequences continue today.
 It turns out genetic diversity really IS important.

 When you look to purchase a Berner from a breeder, the pair of you need to sit down and have a long discussion.
 And if the person’s reputable, you WILL.
 The Bernese Mountain Dog Club of America (BMDCA) sees to that.
 Concerned with that Bernese Mountain Dog lifespan, the BMDCA started collecting data on dog health, breed lines, and causes of death.
 Why?
 Because more genetic testing is needed.
 Currently, the only testing required for Berners checks for the following: